asimps14/hello-world/README.md

 # hello-world
-Bidding greeting to the world
+Bidding greetings to the world

+I am completing a tutorial for COSC 381